nytimes/kyt/docs/conventions.md

 The `kyt lint-script` command finds all files with `.js` extension in `/src`

-Specify lint rules with a `.eslintrc.json` file in the root of your project. [`setup`](/packages/kyt-cli/README.md) will create this file for you.

-## Style Linting

-The `kyt lint-style` command finds all files with `.css` and `.scss` extensions in `/src`

-Specify lint rules with a `.stylelintrc.json` file in the root of your project. [`setup`](/packages/kyt-cli/README.md) will create this file for you.
+Specify lint rules with a `.eslintrc.js` file in the root of your project. [`setup`](/packages/kyt-cli/README.md) will create this file for you.

-## .babelrc
+## .babelrc.js

-Making changes to babel settings should be done by creating a `.babelrc` file.
+Making changes to babel settings should be done by creating a `.babelrc.js` file.
 It's recommended that you use [`babel-preset-kyt-core`](/packages/babel-preset-kyt-core/README.md) or [`babel-preset-kyt-react`](/packages/babel-preset-kyt-react/README.md).
-Note, if you configured your project with a starter-kyt, then you should already have a .babelrc configured with one of the kyt presets.
+Note, if you configured your project with a starter-kyt, then you should already have a .babelrc.js configured with one of the kyt presets.